 Why We Should Encourage Pregnant Women to be Active

-Active Devon’s Hannah Worth writes about the conflicting advice and confusion around whether it’s safe to be physically active during pregnancy and how the sport and physical activity sector can help tackle this.
+Active Devon’s Hannah Worth writes about the conflicting advice and confusion around whether it’s safe to be physically active whilst pregnant.
+As well as how the sport and physical activity sector can help tackle this.

 Pregnancy and Physical Activity is a Big Subject to Tackle